coneiric/monero-site/_i18n/template/resources/developer-guides/wallet-rpc.md

 * *do_not_relay* - boolean; (Optional) If true, the newly created transaction will not be relayed to the monero network.
 (Defaults to false)
 * *get_tx_hex* - boolean; Return the transactions as hex string after sending
 * *new_algorithm* - boolean; True to use the new transaction construction algorithm, defaults to false.
+* *get_tx_metadata* - boolean; Return list of transaction metadata needed to relay the transfer later.

 Outputs: